-Scenario: Sam, an employee of the Nuclear Regulatory Commission, is awarded guardianship of his infant grandson Julian when his daughter Cara is in the hospital in a coma following complications during childbirth.
+Scenario: Sam, a Federal employee, is awarded guardianship of his infant grandson Julian when his daughter Cara is in the hospital in a coma following complications during childbirth.
 Although Sam will be caring for his grandson for an extended period of time, he is not his grandson's foster parent, and he does not intend to adopt him because he hopes Cara will recover and regain custody of him.
 Is Sam eligible for FMLA/PPL?